firasabualkomboz/setup-server-digitalocean/README.md

 #### 6- Setup Apache Configuration
 - After Login To ssh : `cd /etc/apache2/sites-available`
 - `sudo vim 000-default.conf`
-- *Are you ready now to adjust your project files with the server?
+- **Are you ready now to adjust your project files with the server ?**

 ```` console
 <VirtualHost*:80>